 Good hearing lets you savor life.
 When it’s easy to hear, it’s easy to stay involved.
 Sharing laughter with loved ones, excelling on the job, remaining independent—good hearing health is the key.

-Extremely loud noises can cause permanent damage to the tiny hair cells inside the cochlea.
+Deafening noises can cause permanent damage to the tiny hair cells inside the cochlea.
 Even moderately loud noise over a period of time can be damaging.
 But just how loud is loud?
 Studies show that prolonged exposure to sounds at, or above, 90dB can damage hearing.
 The chart here illustrates some common noises and their respective dB levels.

 Protect your hearing and wear earplugs whenever your surroundings are so loud, you must raise your voice to be heard.
 It doesn’t matter what the source of the loud sounds is–music, machinery, conversation—or other noisy environments.